Abu Dhabi: Some residents to pay higher fees from July 1 for basic health insurance plan

 Some Daman health insurance holders will have to pay higher premiums and co-payments for some services starting July 1.
 Coverage, however, shall be expanded to include top-tier health facilities in Abu Dhabi, it was announced on Friday.

 For Emirati-sponsored domestic helpers under the age of 60, the premium for basic health insurance has been increased from Dh600 to Dh750.
-The basic plan for other categories have also been adjusted according to various age groups, according to the announcement.
+The basic plan for other categories has also been adjusted, according to the announcement.
 Other details on premiums, however, are yet to be confirmed.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels